verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 Step 4: Access Results
 ~~~~~~~~~~~~~~~~~~~~~~

+Only able to show results for one algorithm at a time.[#]_

 .. rubric:: Footnotes

 .. [#]  While it is possible to run InSilicoVA with fewer deaths, our experience suggests that the results are more
         reliable with larger sample sizes.
 In our experimentation with VA data (with external causes assigned), 100
         deaths provided to be a reasonable threshold for obtaining reliable results.
+.. [#]  Converting the data from the ODK format to the format expected by the algorithms is carried out using the
+        pyCrossVA tool.
+If you are interested in seeing the output from this step, you can use the openVA App's
+        Customizable mode.
+We need a user friendly introduction webpage for what pyCrossVA is actually doing.
+.. [#]  For mor information about the data consistency checks, see the :ref:`FAQ page<faq_data_consistency_checks>`.
+.. [#]  The openVA App's Customizable mode allows users to view results from both InterVA and InSilicoVA.

 :doc:`Home <index>`  :doc:`Customizable Mode <custom>`